 Interactive presentations change the way you connect and speak with your audience.
-They take focus away from you, the speaker, but strengthen the message you’re delivering by making it immediately more relevant to your audience.
-Remember, true engagement comes only when the audience feels like they’re contributing to the presentation.
+They take focus away from you, the speaker, but strengthen your message by making it immediately more relevant to your audience.
+Remember, authentic engagement comes only when the audience feels like they’re contributing to the presentation.

-This guide will go over the basics of interactive presentations, as well as the benefits and some useful ideas to make your presentation interactive.
+This guide will go over the basics of interactive presentation, the benefits, and some valuable ideas to make your presentation interactive.

 What is an Interactive Presentation?

-Regardless of the topic or how casual or formal the presentation is, keeping your audience engaged is the most important and challenging part.
+Regardless of the topic or how casual or formal the presentation is, keeping your audience engaged is the most critical and challenging part.

 An interactive presentation is a presentation that works two ways.
-The presenter asks questions during the presentation and the audience responds directly to those questions.
+The presenter asks questions during the production, and the audience responds directly to those questions.